mtumilowicz/zio2-fiber-workshop/README.md

         * used by: imperative languages
             * example: java
         * target fiber keep polling the interrupt status
-            * based on the interrupt status will find out that weather there is an interruption request or not
+            * based on the interrupt status will find out that whether there is an interruption request or not
         * fiber itself takes care of critical sections
             * should ignore the interruption and postpone the delivery of interruption during the critical section
         * drawback
             * if the programmer forget to poll regularly enough, then the target fiber become unresponsive and cause deadlocks
-            * what is more: polling a global flag is not a functional operation, that doesn't fit with ZIO's paradigm
+            * what is more: polling a global flag is not a functional operation (doesn't fit with ZIO's paradigm)
     * asynchronous
         * in critical sections the target fiber disable the interruptibility of these regions
         * purely-functional solution and doesn't require to poll a global state